HowHsu/Linux-Kernel-Notes/kernel/vfs/extent.md

 The status is represented by     .
 Now let's look into each of them, this is related with the initative of the es tree.

+ - `WRITTEN`
+    this is the normal case, an es node is a cache version of the ondisk extent
+ - `UNWRITTEN`
+    this is also cache version of an ondisk extent.
+The difference is the ondisk data blocks hasn't been touched yet.
+This is useful for syscall like fallocate(). fallocate() allows you to allocate blocks to a file without filling zeroes.
+    Think about the situation when there is no es tree: if you want to generate a file of 4GB, you have to fill all the 4GB blocks to zeroes.
+With es tree, you can just set up metadata like the extent and extent status, and mark it as UNWRITTEN, and allocate data blocks in block map, no need to do any data IO.
+ - `HOLE`
+    stands for a hole in a file, in this case, the pblk is meaningless.
+The file logical range doesn't have it's physical range ondisk.
+ - `DELAYED`
+    This is used by a feature called delay allocation.
+Normally, when a buffered write request writes some data to the page cache and expands the file size, it should allocate blocks ondisk immediately.
+    But actually we can delay the allocation to the writeback period, this will improve the latency.
+Think about the situation of no es tree: to distinguish HOLE and DELAYED extent, we have to look into the page cache to see if there are pages in the range.
+That makes things complicated and may cause bugs.
+    (comments are welcome here: why it's complicated?
+I just get this from mail list) With this flag, we can do all these by just checking this flag.
+ - `REFERENCED`
+    undiscovered.
+TOBEDONE.

+The above flags are stored in the highest (five) bits in extent_status->es_pblk.

 ## Translation